FullStack-DP/session5/material/be-pp2.md

 ### Step 4: Modify Routes

-For best practice, let's modify the base routes.

 1. **Update Routes in `app.js`**:
    - Ensure routes are accessible under `/api/tours` and `/api/users`:
      ```javascript
      app.use('/api/tours', tourRouter);
      app.use('/api/users', userRouter);
      ```
 2. **Test Modified Routes**:
    - Use Postman to test the modified routes (e.g., `GET /api/users`, `GET /api/tours`).
 Verify that all endpoints respond correctly under the new base paths.

 ### Step 5: Implement Third-Party Middleware

-Integrate Morgan, a third-party middleware, to log HTTP requests and errors.

 1. **Install `morgan` Middleware**:
    ```bash